gsi-upm/SmartSim/README.md

 To install the scene, the scene folder must be moved to smartbody/data

 The scripts in script folder must be moved to smartbody/data/scripts

+## Configuring SmartSim

+To configure SmartSim, a configuration file must be provided.
+'SmartSimSettings.cfg' must be the name of the file.
+The file must be placed in the smartbody/bin folder.

+This file is used to configure several SmartSim options such as the number of agents displayed or the path to the UbikSim server.

+This file would have the

+## Running SmartSim

+To run any of the SmartSim simulator we must run first UbikSim and SmartBody.
+Once the UbikSim